junbeomwooo/personal/README.md

 You can find there information about me including short introduction, my skills, academic credentials, and contact information.

+It supports English and Danish, with both dark and light themes for an optimized user experience.

 Moreover, in the portfolio section, you can find various projects I created as personal projects.

 <br /> <br />